Sm-Ashraful/Task-Management-Dashboard/README.md

 ## Key Feature

 ### 1.Task Management:
- - [View a comprehensive list of your tasks with titles, descriptions, and due dates.]
+ - View a comprehensive list of your tasks with titles, descriptions, and due dates.
- -[Seamlessly mark tasks as completed for better organization.]
+ -Seamlessly mark tasks as completed for better organization.
- -[Effortlessly delete tasks you no longer need.]
+ -Effortlessly delete tasks you no longer need.
  ### 2.Task Creation:
- -[Effortlessly add new tasks using a dedicated form.
+ -Effortlessly add new tasks using a dedicated form.
-]
- -[Ensure data integrity with client-side validation.]
+ -Ensure data integrity with client-side validation.
  ### 3.Task Editing:
-  -[Update task details with ease, promoting flexibility.]
+  -Update task details with ease, promoting flexibility.
-  -[Leverage modals and in-place editing for a smooth user experience.]
+  -Leverage modals and in-place editing for a smooth user experience.
   ### 4.Task Completion Tracking:
-   -[Clearly distinguish between active tasks and completed tasks with distinct visual styles.]
+   -Clearly distinguish between active tasks and completed tasks with distinct visual styles.
-   -[Maintain focus on active tasks while keeping completed tasks readily accessible.]
+   -Maintain focus on active tasks while keeping completed tasks readily accessible.
    ### 5.Task Filtering:
-    -[Apply filters to view only active tasks, completed tasks, or all tasks at once.]
+    -Apply filters to view only active tasks, completed tasks, or all tasks at once.
-    -[Enhance your task management efficiency with flexible viewing options.]
+    -Enhance your task management efficiency with flexible viewing options.

 ---

 ## Technologies Used:
--[React]
--[Redux-Toolkit]
--[React-Hook-Form]
--[Redux-persist]
--[Material-UI]
--[HTML5]
--[CSS3]
--[framer-motion]
+-React
+-Redux-Toolkit
+-React-Hook-Form
+-Redux-persist
+-Material-UI
+-HTML5
+-CSS3
+-framer-motion
 ## License

 Distributed under the MIT License.